MESH-Research/invenio-stats-dashboard/docs/source/configuration.md

 ### Cache generation scheduled tasks

-When `COMMUNITY_STATS_SCHEDULED_TASKS_ENABLED` is set to `True`, both aggregation and cache generation tasks will run hourly.
+When `COMMUNITY_STATS_SCHEDULED_AGG_TASKS_ENABLED` is set to `True`, all aggregation tasks will run hourly.
+When `COMMUNITY_STATS_SCHEDULED_CACHE_TASKS_ENABLED` is set to `True`, the cache generations tasks will likewise run hourly.
 The cache generation task pre-generates cached responses for the current year for all communities and all data series categories, ensuring that dashboard page loads are fast by having the data ready in advance.

 The schedule includes both tasks: